-emerging industries.
-Through education, training, programs, communication, and economic capabilities and our ability to adapt and attract high-value industries that are aligned with our people, skills, and innovation.
+The Central Coast will align its workforce capacity towards our existing and emerging industries.
+Through education, training, programs, communication, and partnerships, we will be known for our economic capabilities and our ability to adapt and attract high-value industries that are aligned with our people, skills, and innovation.